Montenegro Safety Guide

 Insurance

-Travel health insurance is not legally required but strongly recommended.
-EU citizens should carry EHIC/GHIC cards, though these provide limited coverage.
-Proof of insurance may be requested at border crossings.
+Travel insurance is not legally required but strongly recommended; EU citizens should carry EHIC/GHIC cards for reciprocal public healthcare access.

 Healthcare Tips

-• Tap water is generally safe in cities but bottled water is recommended in rural areas and during montenegro weather extremes
+• Tap water is generally safe in cities but bottled water is advisable in rural northern villages

 Common Risks